albertbregonia/file-portal/README.md

 **File Portal** is a simple, peer-to-peer, file transfer tool written in Java.
 It utilizes [JavaFX](https://openjfx.io/) for the GUI and the standard JavaIO and Java.Net APIs.
 It was designed to transfer files directly to a peer's computer as opposed to uploading to a cloud storage service and then having a peer download it.

-# Requirements
-- Understand the basic concepts of networking such as IP addresses and ports.
-- Know how to port forward or have a peer that knows how to port forward.
-- Understand that only 1 file can be sent at a time.
-- You must agree that I am ***NOT*** liable for any damage to anyone's system or any illegal activity. <ins>**ONLY use this tool with those you personally know and TRUST!**</ins>

 # Main Features
 1. Configurable to be a server or client.
 2. Easy to use GUI